Make the Most of Your Summer Golf

 Take a Trip

-The last 15 months have been tough.
+The past couple years have been tough.
 We have been stuck inside the house doing work, helping with school, and watching every show on Netflix.
 You deserve to take a vacation this summer.
 What is better than a trip?
 Simple answer: a golf trip.

 It really doesn’t matter your destination but pick a part of the country you haven’t visited before.
 Make it 100% golf or include some golf in a family trip.
 Looking for ideas?
 Pinehurst NC is great way to spend a week playing golf – world famous courses and tons of golf history.
 There are plenty of golf options around Walt Disney world as well.
 At the end of the day, you can’t make a bad choice as long as the greens are rolling well, and the drinks are cold!